the-events-calendar/event-tickets/readme.txt

 * Fix - When using the block editor, the Attendee Information modal will be properly sized.
 [ETP-883]
 * Fix - Ticket property invalidation to ensure capacity, inventory and availability are correctly invalidated.
 [ET-xxx]
 * Fix - Fix order status sometimes showing incorrectly for sites in languages other than English.
 [ET-1875]
+* Fix - When transferring tickets from one event to another using Tickets Commerce, the capacity and stock levels for each ticket should be correctly updated.
+[ETP-866]

 = [5.6.5] 2023-09-13 =